 We Handle All Types of Waco Work Accident Cases

 Some workers are more likely to sustain work injuries than others.
 Those who work in construction and industrial occupations are most likely to get hurt on the job.

 Despite this, if your employer offers coverage, any work injury or illness gives you the right to workers’ compensation benefits.
-The workers’ compensation lawyers at Lorenz & Lorenz, LLP can help if you were hurt in any type of work accident, including:
+The workers’ compensation lawyers at Lorenz & Lorenz, PLLC can help if you were hurt in any type of work accident, including:

 - Construction accidents

 - Welding accidents

 - Slip and fall accidents in the workplace